 - Enabling and disabling the developer mode resets your Chromebook: Every time the developer mode is toggled, the Chromebook is ‘powerwashed,’ which means all the user-profiles and the data are reset.
 However, since all your Chromebook data is on the cloud, you can log in and resync all the data.

 Step 1) To get started, you need to boot your Chromebook into Recovery Mode.
 Begin with shutting down your Chromebook.

 Step 2) Press and hold down the Esc and Refresh keys and then tap the Power button.
-Refresh key is typically the third key on the top left of your Chromebook’s keyboard.
-It’s in the same location as the F3 key in a normal keyboard.
+The refresh key is typically the third key on the top left of your Chromebook’s keyboard.
+It’s in the same location as the F3 key on a normal keyboard.

 In some older devices, the Recovery screen displays, “Chrome OS is missing or damaged.”
 Don’t worry.
 It is entirely normal.

 Step 4) Press Ctrl+D at the Recovery screen.
 Note that you won’t find this instruction anywhere on the Recovery mode’s display.
 This is intentional to prevent users from messing around and enabling it without knowing what they are doing.

 Step 5) You should see a screen displaying “To turn OS Verification OFF, press ENTER.
 Your system will reboot, and local data will be cleared.”
 It means that until your Chromebook is in the developer mode, the system won’t do the integrity check of the system files before booting.
 Chrome OS typically verifies itself before booting and refuses to boot if it sees the user modifies any of its crucial system files.
 This is a protection feature to ensure your data is safe if spyware or other malware is installed on your system.
 Press the Enter key.